 ~Help prepare dinner (if interested).

-In Bajo we 3 guestrooms, which accommodates 4-6 volunteers at one time.
+We 3 guestrooms, which accommodates 4-6 volunteers at one time.

 ~Private local style bathroom with shower (buckets).